tpwres/teczki-polskiego-wrestlingu/content/e/ddw/2014-08-17-ddw-all-or-nothing-2.md

 * Polish Giant turned out to be poorly trained and dangerous in the ring, and might have exaggerated his pro wrestling resume.
 * [Don Roid](@/w/don-roid.md) claimed that the Giant was unprofessional and a diva, and clashed with him about money.
-* The Attitude Forum later interviewed Giant, who declared he's done wrestling, and had sour words about the Polish wrestling scene.
+* The Attitude Forum later interviewed Giant, who declared he's done with wrestling, and had sour words about the Polish wrestling scene.
 * Fans enjoyed the other matches, and criticised Giant.

 ### References